-The RESTORE Act gives the Secretary of the Treasury the authority to determine how much money from the Trust Fund should be expended each fiscal year, and regulations from the Treasury Department have since confirmed this approach.
-In accordance with the RESTORE Act and Treasury regulations, for each fiscal year the Secretary of the Treasury is to release funds from the Trust Fund toward the required components (discussed below), and invest the remainder "that are not, in the judgment of the Secretary, required to meet needs for current withdrawals."34 These investments are to be in interest-bearing obligations of the United States with maturities suitable to the needs of the Trust Fund.
-The Secretary also has the authority to audit and stop expending funds to particular entities (e.g., states), if the Secretary determines funds are not being used for prescribed activities.
-The authority of the Trust Fund terminates when all funds owed to the Trust Fund have been returned, and all funds from the Trust Fund have been expended.
+The RESTORE Act gives the Secretary of the Treasury authority to determine how much money from the Gulf Coast Restoration Trust Fund should be expended each fiscal year, and regulations from the Treasury Department have since confirmed this approach.
+In accordance with the RESTORE Act and Treasury regulations, for each fiscal year the Secretary of the Treasury is to release funds from the trust fund toward the required components (discussed below), and invest the remainder "that are not, in the judgment of the Secretary, required to meet needs for current withdrawals."
+These investments are to be in interest-bearing obligations of the United States with maturities suitable to the needs of the trust fund.
+The Secretary also has authority to audit and stop expending funds to particular entities (e.g., states), if the Secretary determines funds are not being used for prescribed activities.
+The authority of the trust fund terminates when all funds owed to the trust fund have been provided and all funds from the trust fund have been expended.